HungK28/Project_1/README.md

 ## Codes

-For answer to question 2 of this project please go to folder Andalib and then indusry_wide_distribution_code.ipynb
+For answer to question 2 of this project please go to folder ../Andalib and then indusry_wide_distribution_code.ipynb